Eminent domain in the United States: Case law

-An expansive interpretation of eminent domain was reaffirmed in Berman v.
+An expansive interpretation of eminent domain was adopted in Berman v.
 Parker (1954), in which the U.S. Supreme Court reviewed an effort by the District of Columbia to take and raze blighted structures in order to eliminate slums in the Southwest Washington area.
 After the taking, held the court, the taken and razed land could be transferred to private redevelopers who would construct condominiums, private office buildings and a shopping center.
-The Supreme Court ruled against the owners of a non-blighted property within the area on the grounds that the project should be judged on its plans as a whole, not on a parcel by parcel basis.
+The Supreme Court ruled against the owners of a non-blighted property within the area on the grounds that the project should be judged on its plans as a whole, not on a parcel-by-parcel basis.
 In Hawaii Housing Authority v.
 Midkiff (1984), the Supreme Court approved the use of eminent domain to transfer a land lessor's title to its tenants who owned and occupied homes built on the leased land.
-The court's justification was to break up a housing oligopoly, and thereby lower or stabilize home prices, although in reality, following the Midkiff decision, home prices on Oahu escalated dramatically, more than doubling within a few years.

 The Supreme Court's decision in Kelo v.
 City of New London, 545 U.S. 469 (2005) went a step further and affirmed the authority of New London, Connecticut, to take non-blighted private property by eminent domain, and then transfer it for a dollar a year to a private developer solely for the purpose of increasing municipal revenues.
 This 5–4 decision received heavy press coverage and inspired a public outcry criticizing eminent domain powers as too broad.
-In reaction to Kelo, several states enacted or considered state legislation that would further define and restrict the power of eminent domain.
+In reaction to Kelo, 47 states strengthened their eminent domain laws, 12 states amended their state constitutions to stop eminent domain from benefitting private parties, and 11 state supreme courts have either rejected Kelo outright or strengthened the protection of private property.
 The Supreme Courts of Illinois, Michigan (County of Wayne v.
 Hathcock [2004]), Ohio (Norwood, Ohio v.
 Horney [2006]), Oklahoma, and South Carolina ruled to disallow such takings under their state constitutions.

-The redevelopment in New London, the subject of the Kelo decision, proved to be a failure and as of ten years after the court's decision nothing was built on the taken land despite the expenditure of over $100 million in public funds.
+The redevelopment in New London, the subject of the Kelo decision, proved to be a failure and over 20 years after the court's decision nothing was built on the taken land despite the expenditure of over $100 million in public funds.
 The Pfizer corporation, which owned a $300 million research facility in the area, and would have been the primary beneficiary of the additional development, announced in 2009 that it would close its facility, and did so shortly before the expiration of its 10-year tax abatement agreement with the city.
 The facility was subsequently purchased in 2010 for just $55 million by General Dynamics Electric Boat.